jaikishantulswani/everythingjs/README.md

 ## Features

-- Extracts JavaScript links from a URL or a list of URLs.
+- Extract JavaScript links from a URL or a list of URLs using the `-i` flag.
-- Converts relative links to absolute URLs.
+- Automatically convert relative links into absolute URLs.
-- Applies a regex pattern to each JavaScript file, extracting relevant matches.
+- Apply user-defined regex patterns to extract relevant matches from each JavaScript file with the `-s` flag.
-- Filters irrelevant JavaScript links using a predefined `nopelist`.
+- Filter out unwanted JS links using a predefined "nopelist" file.
-- Supports custom headers for HTTP requests.
+- Add custom headers for HTTP requests using the `-H` flag to handle server configurations or bypass restrictions.
-- Outputs results in JSON format, tagged to respective JS links.
+- Structure the results in a clean JSON format, categorizing JavaScript links and their associated regex matches, with the `-o` flag to save them.
-- Multi-threaded for fast processing.
+- Speed up processing by running tasks concurrently for multiple URLs using multi-threading.
+- Save the extracted JavaScript links and matches to a JSON file or database using the `-o` or `-store` flags.
+- Launch a simple web server to view and navigate through the extracted results using the `-f` flag.
+- Send updates on the process to a Slack channel via a webhook with the `-slack` flag.
+- Optionally save the JavaScript files locally for further analysis using the `-sjs` flag.
+- Monitor JS files for changes and trigger actions like Slack notifications or updates to the database using the `-m` flag.

 ## Usage